EmmaKLofthouse/LEJOG/README.md

 of the most iconic routes in the United Kingdom and the traditional "End to End" journey.

-Land's End at the South-West tip of England in Cornwall while John O'Groats lies up in the far North-East of Scotland.
-As the crow flies, the distance between the two is around 603 miles however walking inevitably involves a much greater distance (e.g. to avoid the sea!) and in particular, my journey as documented here totalled around 1300 miles.
+Land's End in Cornwall is at the South-West tip of England while John O'Groats lies up in the far North-East of Scotland.
+As the crow flies, the distance between the two is around 603 miles, however walking inevitably involves a much greater distance (e.g. to avoid the sea!) and in particular, my journey as documented here totalled around 1300 miles or 2200km.

 ## Interactive Route Plot
 Before delving into the details of the analysis, you can explore an